collective/collective.assets/README.rst

 ----------------------------

 Collective.assets depend on plone.resource and should work with any recent Plone 4.
-It was developed and tested with Plone 4.2 and 4.3 (trunk).
+It was developed and tested with Plone 4.2 and 4.3.
 For the assets version 0.8 of the webassets-library was used.

 Known issues